TrexlerLibrary/wms-report-scripts/patron-full/readme.markdown

     awk -v category=Student,Faculty -f filter-category.awk /path/to/Patron_Report_Full

 ## [filter-fines.awk][ff]

-Pass patrons with fines over $n.
-If n is not provided, filters out _all_ patrons with fines.
+Filter out patrons with fines compared to $n.
+If n's not provided, filters out _all_ patrons with fines

 ### usage

     awk -f filter-fines.awk /path/to/Patron_Report_Full

 Use the variable `amount` to set the fine threshold.
+Use the variable `op` to change the comparison operation.
+By default, the operation used is greater-than equal-to (>=).

     awk -v amount=50 -f filter-fines.awk /path/to/Patron_Report_Full

+will pass through patrons whose total fines is greater-than or equal-to $50.

+    awk -v amount=50 -op="==" -f filter-fines.awk /path/to/Patron_Report_Full

-will only pass through patrons whose total fines is over $50
+will only pass through patrons with total fines equaling $50

 [bp]: ./blocked-patrons.awk
 [fc]: ./filter-category.awk
 [ff]: ./filter-fines.awk

 ## Report column headings
 (Dates are in `YYYY-MM-DD HH:MM:SS`)